wwt/dcauto-study-resources/docs/index.md

 ## Let's Do This

-That's all there is to it!
+:medal: You can do this and you're already to get started!
 Click [this link](sections/section_0.md "Hands-On Environment Setup") to setup your development environment.